-In MVD, one of the valves of the heart becomes thickened and misshapen so it does not close with a tight seal.
-The valve therefore no longer acts as a non-return valve, but results in a squirt of blood through gaps in the valve backwards.
+In MVD, one of the values of the heart becomes thickened and misshapen so it does not close with a tight seal.
+The value therefore no longer acts as a non-return value, but results in a squirt of blood through gaps in the value backwards.
 This may lead to accumulation of fluid (blood volume) into your dog's lungs.